 The wide range of national backgrounds of our students and professors provides a stimulating classroom environment, in which we apply the course content to practice in an internationally comparative manner.
 Our alumni often find employment in government agencies as a management trainee, as a strategic advisor to the management team, or as management consultants in the private sector.’

 Alumnus, Pilot Succes Specialist at FeedbackFruits

-'I vividly recall the specialisation course Leadership and Organisational Behaviour during which I learnt how to conduct behavioural analysis of a leader.
-The course entailed working with a group on delivering a recommendation letter for a public manager and was focused on applying academic literature to a real case.'
+'I vividly recall the specialisation course Leadership in Organisations during which I learnt how to conduct behavioural analysis of a leader.
+The course entailed working with a group on delivering leadership recommendations for a public manager and was focused on applying academic literature to a real case.'

 I have chosen this programme as the specialisation appealed to me - I looked for a master's degree that will equip me with knowledge on the topics of management that goes beyond business or focus on private corporations.
 When choosing a master's programme I paid attention to the course design and the way classes are conducted.
 I enjoy working with others and engaging with the content in a non-traditional way, hence I asked myself - are most of the courses interactive and involve peer work?
 Is there ample attention put into practical knowledge?
 This course ticked them all so it was an easy choice for me.